prollyyes/Compile32bitOnARM64/README.md

 ## GUIDE
 ### Disclaimer: this guide uses Docker Desktop for ease of use.

-First, make sure to install the Docker CLI plugin Buildx (e.g. using _Homebrew_).
+First, make sure to install the Docker CLI plugin Buildx (e.g. using _Homebrew_, for which the recipe is `brew install docker-buildx`).

 Then, open Docker Desktop -> Settings -> Docker Engine, and set the `` "experimental" `` flag to true.
 It should look something like this: